fastoch/Certified-Kubernetes-Administrator/README.md

 You can check locked packages with `dnf versionlock list`.

-### Step 4: Configuring a single node cluster
+### Step 4: Configuring a single-node cluster

-For this practice environment, a single node cluster is sufficient.
+For this practice environment, a single-node cluster is sufficient.

 1. First, we need to enable kubelet:
 ```bash